t00/dotnet-fast-route-experiment/README.md

 - xmlstructure2xmlstructure: 797
 - notfound: 164

-Alternative implementation is using a lookup character array which will store 256 method references for each character allowing instant access - O(1).
+Alternative implementation is to use a lookup character array which will store 256 method references for each character allowing instant access - O(1).
+For characters other than ASCII, the lookup will revert to the unicode dictionary character lookup.

 Using lookup
-MeasureActionRouteModulo for ActionDictionaryRouter
+##### MeasureActionRouteModulo for ActionDictionaryRouter
 - total: 598

-MeasureActionRoute for ActionDictionaryRouter with suffix ''
+##### MeasureActionRoute for ActionDictionaryRouter with suffix ''
 - animations1animations: 431
 - categories1categories: 600
 - categorytree1categorytree: 615